Take a Boating Safety Course Before You Hit the Water

 What Will I Learn?

 NASBLA has outlined the educational objectives necessary for a boating safety course to be recognized by their organization.
-At the highest level, these classes cover:
+In terms of broad strokes, these classes cover:

 - Safe boat operation